CaspianA1/RasmLISP/DOCUMENTATION.md

 #### Impure procedures:
 - `display` (type-independent, excluding characters), `display_num`, `display_char`, `display_list`, `newline`
 #### Error handling:
 - You can throw an error by calling `type_exception` or `value_exception`.
-Pass either function a unique number to help you find out who threw the rror.
+Pass either function a unique number to help you find out who threw the error.

-type_exception
-value_exception:
 #### Other:
 - `length`, `sum`, `max`, `lat?`
 #### Eventual features: